-This is an unusual place to stay, and an asset to the area.
+This is an unusual place to stay, and an asset to the area - an absolute gem.

 Laurel Villa is an NITB 4 star guesthouse and won the 2009 Northern Ireland Tourism Award for Highly Commended Non-Hotel Accommodation and received a very favourable review in the London Observer.